 Assign the Common Assessment to a team of teachers you have created.
 This helps with specialized groups or non-standard teams, such as cross-school PLCs, pilot cohorts, or departments not tied to a single course.

-Create a new team: upload a spreadsheet of teacher emails to build a large team quickly.
+Create a new team: To learn how to build a team, see this article.
+You can also upload a spreadsheet of teacher emails to build a large team quickly.

 Select an existing team: pick a team, and Wayground assigns the Assessment to its members automatically.
-To learn how to build a team, see this article.

 School selection (District Plans only)